Skip to main content

 1. Imports:

-• Calls initPlayCanvas() to set up the basic PlayCanvas application, scene entity, camera, and lights.
+• Calls initPlayCanvas(sceneOptions) to set up the complete PlayCanvas environment (application, scene entity, camera, lights) with a single function call.

 • Creates an instance of BitByBitBase.